craigmbooth/craigmbooth.github.io/_posts/blog/2015-11-05-selinux-for-mortals.md

 ## SELinux Booleans

 Booleans are on/off switches for SELinux.
-From simple stuff like "do we allow the FTP server access to home directories" to reallay arcane and esoteric settings.
-There are a ton of these booleans that are predefined.
+From simple stuff like "do we allow the FTP server access to home directories" to really arcane and esoteric settings.
+There are a ton of these Booleans that are predefined.

-To see all the booleans
+To see all the Booleans

     getsebool -a

-To se a boolean
+To see a Boolean

     setsebool [-P] <name> 0/1

-The -P makes it permanant.
-Note that to help debug this, install setroubleshoot and setroubleshoot-server (then restart auditd), they will make lfe about a million times easier when troubleshooting policies.
+The -P makes it permanent.
+Note that to help debug this, install `setroubleshoot` and `setroubleshoot-server` (then restart auditd), they will make life about a million times easier when troubleshooting policies.

-To see what booleans are set, check out /etc/selinux/targeted/modules/active, there is a file called "booleans.local" with any custom changes made on the system.
+To see what Booleans are set, check out /etc/selinux/targeted/modules/active, there is a file called "booleans.local" with any custom changes made on the system.
 Note that the file in this directory is NOT configuration, it is reporting.
 Changing the contents of this file will not affect anything, it will just be overwritten at some point.

 ## Restorecon